The Inversion of the Truth: What is the “Gospel”?

 2. The Gospel of the Grace of God (Paul’s Commission)

-This message was a secret (mystery) kept hidden from the eons (Romans 16:25) until it was revealed to Paul by the ascended, glorified Lord Jesus Christ.
+This message was a secret (mystery) kept hidden from the eons (Romans 16:25) until it was revealed to Paul by the resurrected, ascended and glorified Lord Jesus Christ.
 It is not about an earthly kingdom, but a celestial calling for a new body of believers, the Body of Christ.

 • Target: The Nations (Jews & Gentiles) and the Uncircumcision (Ephesians 3:1-9).